onetimesecret/site-policy/onetime-dpa.md

 a) *Billing data* (limited to payment and invoicing information) is processed by Stripe, Inc. in the United States, as listed in Schedule A. For Company Personal Data originating from EU, EEA, UK, or Swiss data subjects, this transfer is covered by Stripe's certification under the EU-US Data Privacy Framework, the UK Extension to the EU-US Data Privacy Framework, and the Swiss-US Data Privacy Framework.
 Where an applicable transfer mechanism is invalidated, the Parties shall cooperate to implement an alternative approved mechanism (such as EU Standard Contractual Clauses, 2021 version) without undue delay.

-b) *Transient edge-network TLS termination.* On the multi-tenant Services, Cloudflare (for the Processor's regional service domains) and Approximated (for customer Custom Domains on the multi-tenant paid tiers) operate global edge networks that terminate TLS connections at an edge location close to the visitor, which may be outside the destination region.
+b) *Transient edge-network TLS termination.* On the multi-tenant Services, Cloudflare (for the Processor's regional service domains) and Approximated (for customer Custom Domains on the multi-tenant tiers) operate global edge networks that terminate TLS connections at an edge location close to the visitor, which may be outside the destination region.
 The decrypted application traffic is re-encrypted for transit into the appropriate regional environment for processing.
 Single-tenant deployments (e.g. Global Elite) do not use these third-party edge networks; TLS is terminated on dedicated infrastructure managed by the Processor within the Company's selected region.

+c\) *Centralized error monitoring.* Application errors from all regional environments are captured by the Processor's self-hosted error-monitoring instance (Sentry), hosted within the European Union, as described in Section 5.3.
+Error reports are scrubbed of data client-side and server-side, are not intended to contain personal data (though some may be incidentally captured), are used solely for the purposes described in Sections 5.3 and 5.4, and are retained for no longer than the Operational Retention Period.

 12.3) not engage in automated individual decision-making, including profiling, as defined under Article 22 of the GDPR, in connection with Company Personal Data.